Skip sidebar navigation

 Frequently asked questions

-If passed, the measure would authorize a five-year levy, which would provide tax revenue to fund existing fire and police personnel and hire more firefighters and police officers to provide services for the growing population and the growing demand for emergency first responders.
+The measure authorizes a five-year levy, which would provide tax revenue to fund existing fire and police personnel and hire more firefighters and police officers to provide services for the growing population and the growing demand for emergency first responders.

 The measure would cost $1.35 per $1,000 of assessed property value.
 The owner of a home assessed at $200,000 would pay about $25.65 per month or about $308 per year.